Be the change you want to see.

 Political Leader & Finance Minister

-Harold Earl Edmund Lovell, born September 27, 1955, is an economist and politician who served as Minister of Finance under the Spencer administration and later as Political Leader of the UPP from 2015 to 2023.
-A trained economist with deep expertise in Caribbean development finance, Lovell was instrumental in guiding Antigua's economic policies during the challenging post-2008 period.
-Despite presiding over difficult electoral cycles, he maintained the party's progressive principles and helped rebuild its grassroots network before stepping down following the 2023 election, in which the UPP achieved a strong recovery with 6 seats.
+Harold Earl Edmund Lovell, born September 27, 1955, is a lawyer and politician who served as Minister of Finance under the Spencer administration and later as Political Leader of the UPP from 2015 to 2023.
+He is also a visiting professor at the University of Toronto.
+Lovell brought legal training, financial stewardship and public service experience to the party's renewal efforts, helping to rebuild its grassroots network before stepping down following the 2023 election, in which the UPP achieved a strong recovery with 6 seats.

 1992